Arc-Cloud/Team04-RISCV-Proj/README.md

     │
     └───Type R test/
 ```

+As a team we decided to manage our repo in the following manner:
+- Have one main where the current latest finalised and tested implementation of all versions of the cpu are kept in their individual folders
+- Once a cpu version has been complemeted merge all relevant branches into the main and then delete all unessecary branches for repo cleanliness before moving onto the next version of the cpu

+This method allowed us to have a clear insight into our overall current progress, and keep our repo clean and easily interpreted when viewed for examination.

 ## Details & Personal Statements
 | Name &nbsp; &nbsp; | Github | CID &nbsp; &nbsp; &nbsp;| Email &nbsp; | Link to Personal Statements|